volojs/create-responsive-template/README.md

     > volo less

-To optimize the project for deployment, run:
+To optimize the project for deployment without generating an appcache manifest, and without modifying index.html to reference the manifest, run:

     > volo build

-This will create an optimized version of the project in a **www-built** directory.
-The js/app.js file will be optimized to include all of its dependencies.

-If you want an AppCache manifest created and the index.html modified to reference the manifest, run:

-    > volo appcache

-This will run the build command, then generate the manifest from the files in `www-built`, create `www-built/manifest.appcache` and modify `www-built/index.html` to reference the manifest.
+## Server API endpoints

+The dev server, run via `volo serve`, implements some endpoints for the auth flow used by the project.
+These endpoints do not need to be implemented in a Node-based server.
+You can implement them in your server system of choice.
+The API calls are:

+* **/auth**: Handles the BrowserID assertion.
+* **/auth/confirm**: Handles confirming that the user's stored info is still valid.
+* **/auth/signout**: Called by the client code when the user indicates the desire to sign out of the app.

+If you prefer to use different APIs, just modify `www/js/auth/user.js` to use the APIs you want.

 ## Links